Rayc940/ece5160-fast-robot/lab8/lab.md

 };
 ```

 The robot stays in FLIP_IDLE until the start command is sent from Python.
 Then it drives forward at a constant PWM.
 A primed condition is used to prevent early stopping due to TOF noise.
-Once the robot travels far enough, it becomes “primed”, and then waits until it is close enough to the wall to start the flip.
+Once the robot travels far enough, it becomes "primed", and then waits until it is close enough to the wall to start the flip.

 ```cpp
 case FLIP_DRIVE_TO_WALL: